aemabit/rust-concepts/README.md

 ##### USAGE

-- Copy the code inside of any folder inside of `src` in the main.rs
+- Copy the code inside of any folder in `src` in the main.rs